edwinst/remedybg_wishlist/README.md

 *   **(use)** Keyboard navigation is generally very good already but it is not as easily discoverable as it could be.
     One idea: To the right of the tab headers there is often unused space.--If this space is wide enough, display a string there
     (in a low contrast gray) saying "Switch with Alt", for example.
-I don't know if one could do something similar for Ctrl-<Tab>, though the latter one is a more standard shortcut for doing that kind of thing, so it is not so important.
+I don't know if one could do something similar for Ctrl-Tab, though the latter one is a more standard shortcut for doing that kind of thing, so it is not so important.

 # All menus